notthemostcommon/Node-A-Or-Nay-Web/project-worksheet.md

  -User Auth: simple copy and paste and changing didn't work, had issues troubleshooting bc i didn't understand what was going on so spent time trying to learn the different modules.
 Ultimately, the issue was the bodyparser.json I had grabbed from a previous file was wrong.
 I needed to remove the .json and worked.

- -req.user - grab and send to the back/ render on the front end
+ -req.user - grab and send to the back/ render on the front end - kept trying to write logic to determine if user was logged in - spent way to much time and finally realized that I needed completely different auth and public routes

- - posting to favorites to db - values posting as null
+ - posting to favorites to db - values posting as null - learned to console log everything bc even though I thought that the data was there, it was never there so I had to figure out why

- - logout isn't redirecting to home page
+ - logout isn't redirecting to home page - had to put a route on my server.js page and it worked... eventually realized that I needed to have the route be auth/logout but I got it working

+ - finally understood chaining promises - i never understood how to chain promises especially if you are using one call to grab information on another call. the "data =>" was the data being returned and could be used in the next call